 Any suggestions and additional information are the most welcomed.
 Also, if you find any information above incorrect, please let me know.

-Good luck to future parents and keep tuned to the blog for the next post on the “Things to know” series 🙂
+Good luck to future parents and keep tuned to the blog for the next post on the “Parenthood” series 🙂